nkhil/weather-script/README.md

 This is a proxy service for the Openweather API that does some basic data manipulation & serves up the response in plain text so I can render it in a terminal.

+**Note**: This currently only returns the weather for London.
+If you'd like other cities, please open an issue on this repo.

 ## Usage

 In your terminal, type: